core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 (ACK) messages that are not Empty, their contents are repackaged into untyped messages.

+## Opening Handshake {#tcp-handshake}

+Both the client and the server MUST send a Capability and Settings message (CSM see {{csm}}) as its first message on the connection.
+This message establishes the initial settings and capabilities for the endpoint such as maximum message size or support for block-wise transfers.
+The absence of options in the CSM indicates that base values are assumed.

+Clients and servers MUST treat a missing or invalid CSM as a connection error and abort the connection (see {{sec-abort}}).

 ## Message Format {#tcp-message-format}

 The CoAP message format defined in {{RFC7252}}, as shown in